kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-install.md

 ![3-mtl-install][3-mtl-install]

 The next screen is the "Accessing your Server" window.
-I always choose Domain Name, as my experiences has been installing OS X Server in Education, Business, and Government… never a personal home server.
+I always choose Domain Name, as my experiences has been installing OS X Server in Education, Business, and Government... never a personal home server.
 With that said, if I was installing this in my house I would still chose "Domain Name" option.

 ![4-mtl-install][4-mtl-install]